villares/material-aulas-py5/tutorials/the-four-py5-modes-overview.md

 You can also use the `run_sketch` tool or the Thonny IDE plug-in as described for *Imported mode*.

-### Class Mode
+### Class mode

-For more advanced users who may want to run multiple sketches at the same time, Class mode invites you to create a class with a `settings` method, now required, `setup`,`draw` and other desired methods.
+For more advanced users who may want to run multiple sketches at the same time, *class mode* invites you to create a class with a `settings` method, now required, `setup`,`draw` and other desired methods.

 The first *module mode* example coded for *class mode* would be like this: